Guide to the

 -5% to -30%

-Adjust the SPY price return to see the hypothetical returns for the Buffer Strategy.
+Adjust the SPY price return to see the types of outcomes the target buffer strategy would seek based on the reference asset.

 30%